 4.76 Some submissions suggested that, while FASS was a promising model, as a mainstream service it may not be effective when providing services to Aboriginal and Torres Strait Islander people.
-It was suggested that these clients should have access to specialist services and Aboriginal Community Controlled Organisations.90 The ALRC recognises the importance of Aboriginal and Torres Strait Islander people, people from culturally and linguistically diverse communities, people with disability and people from LGBTIQ communities having access to specialist services.
-FASS support services should link clients in need of ongoing case management to appropriate support services to have knowledge of local specialist services.
-The importance of establishing collaboration and referral pathways between mainstream services, including the FASS, and specialist services has been recognised in previous reports.91
+It was suggested that these clients should have access to specialist services and Aboriginal Community Controlled Organisations.
+90 The ALRC recognises the importance of Aboriginal and Torres Strait Islander people, people from culturally and linguistically diverse communities, people with disability and people from LGBTIQ communities having access to specialist services.
+FASS support services should link clients in need of ongoing case management to appropriate support services outside of the FASS wherever possible.
+This would require the FASS support services to have knowledge of local specialist services.
+The importance of establishing collaboration and referral pathways between mainstream services, including the FASS, and specialist services has been recognised in previous reports.
+91